scrapy/scrapy/docs/intro/tutorial.rst

 from dmoz.org, as we want to capture the name, url and description of the sites, we define fields for each of these three attributes.
 To do that, we edit items.py, found in the dmoz directory.
 Our Item class looks like this::

-    # Define here the models for your scraped items

     from scrapy.item import Item, Field